thomasWeise/oa/structure/solutionSpace/README.md

 It will arrive at machine&nbsp;0 much later, after having passed through all other machines.
 Its values for the operation on this machine, which come first in its component array, are `[150, 160]`.
 The complete array contents are illustrated in [@lst:jssp_example_solution_times].

+This way to represent Gantt charts as data structures is easy to read, understand, and visualize.
+Actually, we could also chose a more compact representation:
+We do not necessarily need to store the end times of the operations as well.
+We know how long each job&nbsp;$\jsspJobIndex$ needs on any machine&nbsp;$\jsspMachineIndex$ takes based on the instance data&nbsp;$\jsspOperationTime{\jsspJobIndex}{\jsspMachineIndex'}$.
+Thus, having only the start times stored would be sufficient.
+Another form of representing a solution would therefore be to just map each operation to a starting time, leading to $\jsspMachines*\jsspJobs$ integer values per candidate solution&nbsp;[@vH2016DPFRASOSOD].
+However, also storing the end times of the operations will make our life a bit easier here.
+It allows the human operator to directly see what is going on.
+She can directly tell each machine or worker what to do and when to do it, without needing to look up any additional information from the problem instance data.

+#### Size of the Solution Space {#sec:solutionSpace:size}

+We choose the set of all Gantt charts for $\jsspMachines$&nbsp;machines and $\jsspJobs$&nbsp;jobs as our solution space&nbsp;$\solutionSpace$.
+Now it is not directly clear how many such Gantt charts exist, i.e., how big&nbsp;$\solutionSpace$ is.
+If we allow arbitrary useless waiting times between operations, then we could create arbitrarily many different valid Gantt charts for any problem instance.
+Let us therefore assume that no time is wasted by waiting unnecessarily.

+There are&nbsp;$\jsspJobs!=\prod_{\jsspJobIndex=1}^{\jsspJobs} \jsspJobIndex$ possible ways to arrange $\jsspJobs$&nbsp;jobs on one machine.
+Here, $\jsspJobs!$, called the factorial of&nbsp;$\jsspJobs$, is the number of different permutations (or orderings) of&nbsp;$\jsspJobs$ objects.
+If we have three jobs $a$, $b$, and&nbsp;$c$, then there are $3!=1*2*3=6$ possible permutations, namely $(a,b,c)$, $(a,c,b)$, $(b,a,c)$, $(b, c, a)$, $(c, a, b)$, and $(c, b, a)$.
+Each permutation would equal one possible sequence in which we can process the jobs on *one* machine.
+If we have three jobs and one machine, then six is the number of possible different Gantt charts that do not waste time.

+If we would have&nbsp;$\jsspJobs=3$ jobs and&nbsp;$\jsspMachines=2$ machines, we then would have $(3!)^2=36$ possible Gantt charts, as for each of the&nbsp;6 possible sequence of jobs on the first machines, there would be&nbsp;6 possible arrangements on the second machine.
+For&nbsp;$\jsspMachines=2$ machines, it is then $(\jsspJobs!)^3$, and so on.
+In the general case, we obtain [@eq:jssp_solution_space_size_upper] for the size&nbsp;$\left|\solutionSpace\right|$ of the solution space&nbsp;$\solutionSpace$.

+$$ \left|\solutionSpace\right| = (\jsspJobs!)^{\jsspMachines} $$ {#eq:jssp_solution_space_size_upper}

+However, the fact that we can generate $(\jsspJobs!)^{\jsspMachines}$ possible Gantt charts without useless delay for a JSSP with&nbsp;$\jsspJobs$ jobs and&nbsp;$\jsspMachines$ machines does not mean that all of them are actual *feasible* solutions.

+#### The Feasibility of the Solutions {#sec:solutionSpace:feasibility}

+\definition{def}{constraint}{A *constraint* is a rule imposed on the solution space&nbsp;$\solutionSpace$ which can either be fulfilled or violated by a candidate solution&nbsp;$\solspel\in\solutionSpace$.}

+\definition{def}{feasibility}{A candidate solution&nbsp;$\solspel\in\solutionSpace$ is *feasible* if and only if it fulfills all constraints.}

+\definition{def}{infeasibility}{A candidate solution&nbsp;$\solspel\in\solutionSpace$ is *infeasible* if it is *not feasible*, i.e., if it violates at least one constraint.}

+In order to be a feasible solution for a JSSP instance, a Gantt chart must indeed fulfill a couple of *constraints*:

+1. all operations of all jobs must be assigned to their respective machines and properly be completed,
+2. only the jobs and machines specified by the problem instance must occur in the chart,
+3. a operation must be assigned a time window on its corresponding machine which is exactly as long as the operation needs on that machine,
+4. the operations cannot intersect or overlap, each machine can only carry out one job at a time,
+5. once a machine begins to process an operation, it cannot stop until the operation is complete, i.e., no preemption is possible, and
+6. the precedence constraints of the operations must be honored.

+While the first five  *constraints* are rather trivial, the latter one proofs problematic.
+Imagine a JSSP with&nbsp;$\jsspJobs=2$ jobs and&nbsp;$\jsspMachines=2$ machines.
+There are&nbsp;$(2!)^2=(1*2)^2=4$ possible Gantt charts.
+Assume that the first job needs to first be processed by machine&nbsp;0 and then by machine&nbsp;1, while the second job first needs to go to machine&nbsp;1 and then to machine&nbsp;0.
+A Gantt chart which assigns the first job to be the first on machine&nbsp;1 and the second job first to be the first on machine&nbsp;$0$ cannot be executed in practice, i.e., is *infeasible*, as such an assignment does not honor the precedence constraints of the jobs.
+Instead, it contains a deadlock.

+\rel.figure{jssp_feasible_gantt}{Two different JSSP instances with&nbsp;$\jsspMachines=2$ machines and&nbsp;$\jsspJobs=2$ jobs, one of which has only three feasible candidate solutions while the other has four.}{jssp_feasible_gantt.svgz}{width=90%}

+The third schedule in the first column of [@fig:jssp_feasible_gantt] illustrates exactly this case.
+Machine&nbsp;0 should begin by doing job&nbsp;1.
+Job&nbsp;1 can only start on machine&nbsp;0 after it has been finished on machine&nbsp;1.
+At machine&nbsp;1, we should begin with job&nbsp;0.
+Before job&nbsp;0 can be put on machine&nbsp;1, it must go through machine&nbsp;0.
+So job&nbsp;1 cannot go to machine&nbsp;0 until it has passed through machine&nbsp;1, but in order to be executed on machine&nbsp;1, job&nbsp;0 needs to be finished there first.
+Job&nbsp;0 cannot begin on machine&nbsp;1 until it has been passed through machine&nbsp;0, but it cannot be executed there, because job&nbsp;1 needs to be finished there first.
+A cyclic blockage has appeared: no job can be executed on any machine if we follow this schedule.
+This is called a deadlock.
+No jobs overlap in the schedule.
+All operations are assigned to proper machines and receive the right processing times.
+Still, the schedule is infeasible, because it cannot be executed or written down without breaking the precedence constraint.

+Hence, there are only three out of four possible Gantt charts that work for this problem instance.
+For a problem instance where the jobs need to pass through all machines in the same sequence, however, all possible Gantt charts will work, as also illustrated in the second column of [@fig:jssp_feasible_gantt].
+The number of actually feasible Gantt charts in&nbsp;$\solutionSpace$ thus can be different for different problem instances.

+This is very annoying.
+The potential existence of infeasible solutions means that we cannot just pick a good element from&nbsp;$\solutionSpace$ (according to whatever *good* means), we also must be sure that it is actually *feasible*.
+An optimization algorithm which might sometimes return infeasible solutions will not be acceptable.